 The universe consists of a mixture of a vast array of components.
 Each component has a vital role in the composition of the world.
 The most abundant components in the universe include hydrogen, nitrogen, and oxygen.

 Instead, it is usually combined with other elements.
-To separate hydrogen gas from its companion substances takes a lot of work but it produces a powerful, nearly clean source of energy.
-As a gas, it can be used in fuel cells to power engines.
+To separate hydrogen gas from its companion substances takes a lot of effort, but it produces a powerful, nearly clean energy source that can be used in fuel cells to power engines.

-To obtain electricity from the hydrogen gas, it is conveyed to fuel cells where it combines with oxygen, and the result is a chemical reaction that generates electricity and heat.
+To obtain electricity from the hydrogen gas, the extracted gas is conveyed to fuel cells, where it combines with oxygen, resulting in a chemical reaction that generates electricity and heat.

 Advantages of Hydrogen Energy

 As the lightest and simplest element, hydrogen isn’t easy to extract and contain.
 So, is it really worth the effort?

 Well, to answer this question, let’s look at some of the advantages of using hydrogen energy:

 1. It’s a Renewable Energy Source and Bountiful in Supply

 Hydrogen is a rich source of energy for many reasons, mainly because it’s bountiful in supply.
 While it may take a lot of resources to harness it, no other energy source is as infinite as hydrogen.
 That means there is no possibility of it running out like other energy sources.